vonhoff/CsTilenginePure/README.md

 Build a project and you'll get one executable ready to run.

 ## License
-CsTilengine is released under the permissive MIT license
+CsTilenginePure is released under the permissive MIT license